Funky-Circuit/MOD1Bass/README.md

 -- -- --

-a bass model was designed fo this project. you can find all the files needed in the "MOD1Bass_models" folder and print them or create you own model
+a bass model was designed for this project. you can find all the files needed in the "MOD1Bass_models" folder and print them or create you own model

 -- -- --